 If there is a new movie that comes on DSTV during the week I will record it for them or I will check if there is something good on Box Office.
 Netflix also has lots of great things to watch for kid and adults.

-Otherwise I may buy a dvd specially for movie night.
+Otherwise I may buy a movie specially for movie night.

 Plus when we are watching the movie we have cuddle time.
 My kids absolutely love Friday movie night.

-Kids just love coloring in and painting.
-We have a huge box called the art box and I have all sorts of messy and fun things in there from paint, to glue, glitter and colorful odds and ends.
+Kids just love colouring in and painting.
+We have a huge box called the art box and I have all sorts of messy and fun things in there from paint, glue, and glitter, to colourful odds and ends.
 There are so many amazing arts and crafts supplies you can find online.

 Every now and then we cover the table with newspaper and have some fun.